-The 2-Week COBOL Sprint: Deployment Automation
+The Two-week COBOL Sprint: Deployment Automation

-In my previous post I talked about getting continuous feedback through a series of Agile feedback loops, aiding the 2-week COBOL sprint as a mainframe application development process built on the efficiency of Agile and DevOps.
+In my previous post I talked about getting continuous feedback through a series of Agile feedback loops, aiding the two-week COBOL sprint as a mainframe application development process built on the efficiency of Agile and DevOps.
 With efficiency in mind, deployment automation is an essential gear for increasing mainframe software deployment frequency.

 What Is Deployment Automation?